Updated: Jul 9

 Maybe all those wasted behaviors we see kids and youth fall in the trap of are a way of telling us: We cannot find ourselves.
 We are overwhelmed with details and things to remember.
 Where are we in all of this?
 As educators you are the ones to speak most.
 Let go a bit.
 Introduce learning, then invite us to express insights, ideas and feelings.
 Emphasize how those contribute to learning the subject at hand.
 Simply enjoy our Eureka moments.
 That is all our creative confidence and self-esteem need in order to grow roots.
 Examine our ideas and insights to elevate them into brilliant learning products.

 By embracing such an educational approach, we also give opportunity to experience social interactions.
-Then the road is paved to promoting cooperative and prosocial behavior.
+Then the road is paved to promoting cooperative and proactive behavior.

 Make sure to set the rules that the following words are out of the vocabulary: wrong, nonsense, and “what?!”.
 Tell students to use sentence starters: “That was interesting.
 I have an idea.”
 Or “Great idea, I’d like to add that…”.
 We make intersections around the word: no, practicing diplomacy.
 We can always say: “Maybe.
 How about…”.
 That way we lead to better explore the learning material and model constructive behavior.

-You can find such inspiring stories and their art in my book Creative Children Like the Animals of the World.
-Check it out.
+You can find such inspiring stories and art in my book Creative Children Like the Animals of the World.
+Check out this book packed with social emotional learning lesson plans.
 You will also find poems about a dog and a cat.
 The first inspires empathy and loyalty.
 The second – playfulness and independence.
 A story about a bee eager to become a forager but first growing inside the nest is a great way to foster behavior regulation, and yes.. optimism – so important.
 A poem with a beat of the industrious ant inspires planning, self-efficacy and self-directness.

 Peacock paintings ignite showing our beautiful colors – expressing and growing our creative gifts.
 I know a peacock might be associated with arrogance or pride.
 But those are interpretations made by people.
 A peacock presents its iridescent tail feathers to deliver social messages.
 One is directed to the peahen to persuade her to choose him so her offspring will be as strong as he is.
 The other is for predators.
 The tail handicaps the peacock yet helps sending the message to the peahen.
 But if a predator approaches, it will be difficult for the peacock to run away.
 His spread feathers deliver the message that his is strong, it is better to avoid attacking.
 The predator would look for dinner elsewhere.
 This is animal communication, which can stimulate interesting conversations with students about people’s social behavior.
 Yet there is no connection to pride nor arrogance.
 The peacock simply presents his beautiful self.
 And it works.

-The book ends with the story about the chubby cub – a Native American boy.
+This SEL, PBL and STEAM book ends with a story about the chubby cub – a Native American boy.
 Confused?
 Well, he does have a real bear cub friend.
 Both set on a journey to bring cure to the boy’s father, the tribe’s chief.
 They manifest care, leadership and values (the boy) and enthusiasm and support (the bear).

 Creative questions are weaved along the book.
 For example: Which is the most important sense?
 Why do trees need birds?
 Can it be – a rainbow of more than seven colors?
 The scientific facts ignite openness, imagination and curiosity.
 Considering the facts in light of the creative questions fosters cognitive flexibility.

-This is the cover painting for my book.
+This is the cover of the book.
 I painted it for the bee story.
 Finally, she finishes her studies inside the nest, and sets to explore the world on her own as a forager.
 That is a great way to perceive education. isn't it?
 Graduates of school who are foragers have all the social-emotional skills.
 Their inner world is rich, they know their worth, and the outer world seems promising.